davidhartanto/testing_jest/README.md

 # testing_jest
+Automated test on the following website: https://todomvc.com/examples/react/dist/

-Automated test developed with jest (node js)
+Developed with jest (node js) and selenium

 Installation guide:
 1. Download and install Google Chrome browser if it does not exist in your local computer